 With over 24 million people and counting, there's no surprise that Shanghai is the biggest city in China and the most expensive of those on the mainland.
 Supposedly, the biggest airport in the world will open in there in 2019.
 Shanghai is known for its impressive skyline and extreme excess.
 I'm taking regular Ferrari sightings and designer handbags everywhere.
 Studying in Shanghai is happening and glamorous, but you don't have to be rich to afford a semester here.
 There are plenty of low-cost options for studying, eating out, housing and transportation.

 This is an ideal location for students who love city life... and I mean really, really love city life because you'll live in the heart of one of the world's most populated cities!
 Luckily, travel from Shanghai is cheap and easy for those interested in seeing more of East Asia, but this city alone will likely keep you occupied for at least a whole semester.
 Plus, many of China's top-ranked universities are located here.

 You have to try the Chinese-style brunches, get a super cheap massage, take a tai chi class, explore the street markets, and ride a maglev train before you go home.
 Shanghai looks more like a scene from a science fiction movie than the typical image of old China, but you'll certainly never run out of things to do after class.

-Here are some popular study abroad programs in Shanghai:
+Popular study abroad programs in Shanghai: